 Rapid PTSD and trauma relief in 1-5 sessions.

-Trauma Therapy After Accidents, Injuries & Medical Complications
+Trauma Therapy for Accidents, Injuries and Medical Malpractice

-You Thought the Physical Injury Was the Hardest Part
+The Physical Injury Was Only One of the Hardest Parts

 The surgery went badly: a complication, a misdiagnosis, an error that caused harm.
 They fixed it, mostly.
 But now you can’t walk into a medical building without your heart racing.
 You’ve canceled three follow-up appointments because the thought of sitting in that waiting room makes you physically ill.